Sync Client

 Drop-off, send-only clients

-For some use cases, client should only report data and thus only send updates without ever receiving any data.
+For some use cases, a client should only report data and thus only send updates without ever receiving any data.
 We call those "drop-off clients".
 Technically, from an API perspective, these clients do not request updates from the server.
 Because requesting updates is the default, the sync client API has to be configured to do "manual" updates to actually disable updates from the server.
 This configuration has to happen before the client starts.

 Secure Connection

 When using wss as the protocol in the server URL a TLS encrypted connection is established.
-Use ws instead to turn off transport encryption (insecure, not recommended! e.g. only use for testing).
+Use ws instead to turn off transport encryption (insecure, not recommended; e.g. only use for testing).

 Authentication options